flask-restful/flask-restful/docs/reqparse.rst

 rewriting arguments you can write a parent parser containing all the shared arguments and then extend the parser with :py:attr:`flask.RequestParser.copy`.
-You can also overwrite any argument in the parent with :py:attr:`flask.RequestParser.replace_argument`.
+You can also overwrite any argument in the parent with :py:attr:`flask.RequestParser.replace_argument`, or remove it completely with :py:attr:`flask.RequestParser.remove_argument`.
 For example: ::

     from flask.ext.restful import RequestParser